pinknetworkx/eosio-contract-api/README.md

         "handler": "atomicassets",
         "start_on": 100, // Define the block after which actions and deltas are important "args": {
-          "atomicassets_account": "assetstest55" // Account where the contract is deployed
+          "atomicassets_account": "assetstest55", // Account where the contract is deployed
+          "store_logs": true, // store logs
           "store_transfers": true // store the transfer history }
       }